mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     {{ contribution_by('cmoine') }}

-??? question "How to name checking errors with dynamic messages?"
+??? question "How do you name check errors with dynamic messages?"

     > When I make the error text dynamic: